JHoovs/JHoovs.github.io/README.md

 ## Consortium and Collaborations

-I have collaborated with various biotech, pharmaceutical companies, universities, and hospitals within and outside my current job across projects, leading work packages, team, supervision of PhD and Post-Doctorial researchers.
+I have collaborated with a few biotech, pharmaceutical companies in pre-competitive space, universities, and hospitals within and outside my current job across projects, leading work packages, team, supervision of PhD and Post-Doctorial researchers.

-Consortium I have been part of:
+Consortium and collaborations I have been part of:

 - [IMI BEAt-DKD](https://www.beat-dkd.eu/)